 First grade is when “real school” begins.
-Six-year-olds have reached the age when they are required to sit still, pay attention, and learn to read and write.
-During these years, they will gain a new sense of independence as they ride to school on the bus alone and negotiate the cafeteria.
-Special consideration will be needed when addressing adoption with your elementary-aged child because children at this age are still concrete thinkers.
+6-year-olds have reached the age when they are required to sit still, pay attention, and learn to read and write.
+During the years that follow, they will gain a new sense of independence.
+They will ride to school on the bus alone and negotiate with others in the cafeteria.
+You will need special consideration when addressing adoption with your elementary-aged child.
+Remember, children at this age are still concrete thinkers.

-Your experience with preschool teachers may help you and your child decide whether to share adoption information with appropriate elementary school personnel.
+Your experience with preschool teachers may help you and your child decide whether to share adoption information.
+Usually it’s appropriate to share certain pieces of information with elementary school personnel.
 However, bear in mind that children in elementary school often feel they are old enough to decide for themselves whether to tell their classmates about their adoption.
-However, there are two schools of thought on whether “to tell or not to tell.”
+However, there are two schools of thought on whether “to tell or not to tell”.

 2. Difficulties Paying Attention in Class

-At this age, adopted children begin to be able to grasp the meaning of adoption.
-This may include beginning to grapple with loss and abandonment issues or fantasizing about birthparents.
+At this age, children who were adopted begin to grasp the meaning of adoption.
+This may include beginning to grapple with loss and abandonment issues or wondering about their birth parents.
 They will also begin to recognize that people have different reactions to adoption.

-Some children may find it difficult to pay attention in class.
-This may because they are preoccupied with adoption issues– or there may possibly be a learning issue.
-An older internationally adopted child will most likely need ESL/ LEP (Limited English Proficiency) services.
-Once it is established that language is not the issue, you and school personnel must work together to determine if there is a learning disability or emotional issues that are preventing the child from learning.
-If you think your child will need services not normally provided in the regular classroom, you will need to advocate for them.
+If it is established that language is not the issue, you and school personnel must work together.
+Together, you can determine if there is a learning disability or emotional issue that is preventing the child from learning.
+If you think your child will need services not normally provided in the regular classroom, you will need to advocate for him or her.

 3. Tricky School Assignments

 There are many varieties of families.
-Children nowadays can live with adoptive parents, divorced parents, single parents, grandparents, or two parents of the same gender.
+Children nowadays can live with adoptive parents, parents who are divorced, parents who are single, grandparents, or two parents of the same gender.
 Most teachers in this day and age are aware of these differences.
-You might suggest to the teacher to emphasize to the class that while families may look different on the outside, on the inside they are all the same.
-Each is made of people who care for and love each other.
-Hopefully, if handled in this way, these assignments should be a self-esteem building activity for your child and all the other students as well.
+You might suggest the teacher emphasize in class that families may look different on the outside, but inside they are all the same.
+Each is made of people who love and care for each other.
+Hopefully, if handled in this way, these assignments are a self-esteem building activity for your child and all the other students as well.